Bat fly

 Bat flies are members of the insect order Diptera, the true flies, which are external parasites of bats.
 Two families of flies are exclusively bat flies: Nycteribiidae and Streblidae.
 Bat flies have a cosmopolitan distribution, meaning that they are found around the world.
 Nycteribiidae and Streblidae are members of the superfamily Hippoboscoidea, along with the families Hippoboscidae and Glossinidae.
+Another family the Mystacinobiidae with just one species Mystacinobia zelandica under the superfamily Oestroidea is unusual in feeding on the guano of bats in New Zealand.
+They are wingless, have reduced eyes, and are phoretic on bats.